-The Act defines what is a “construction contract“, what are “construction operations” and what are the exceptions not covered by the Act.
+The Act defines a “construction contract“, “construction operations“, and the “exceptions“, which the Act does not cover.

 (a) carrying out construction operations by the executing party;

 (b) arranging for the carrying out of construction operations by one or more other persons, whether under subcontract to the executing party or otherwise;

 (c) providing the executing party’s own labour, or the labour of others, for the carrying out of construction operations.

 “construction operation” means subject to subsections (3) and (4), any activity associated with construction, including operations of any one or more of the following descriptions: